AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/audience-analysis.md

 >
 >To create destination, you need the **[!UICONTROL View Destinations]** and **[!UICONTROL Manage Destinations]** [access control permission](/help/access-control/home.md#permissions).
 Read the [access control overview](/help/access-control/ui/overview.md) or contact your product administrator to obtain the required permissions.

 To create this destination, follow the steps described in the [destination configuration tutorial](../../ui/connect-destination.md).
-In the configure destination workflow, fill in the fields listed in the two sections below.

 ### Destination details